thiagoolsilva/vscode-plugin-unique-id/README.md

 # vscode-plugin-unique-id
-This plugin will assist developers in creating unique IDs through various strategies.
+This vscode plugin will assist developers in creating unique IDs through various strategies.